Quantum resolution limit of long-baseline imaging using distributed entanglement: Quantum state of the collected light, the `science photons'

 where $\sigma = 2\pi/\delta$ is the Rayleigh separation.

-While we can measure in any basis, one natural basis set can be constructed by taking the PSF as the fundamental mode, then taking derivatives of it of increasing order, and finally applying a Gram-Schmidt process to obtain the subsequent modes.
-For the above PSF for a hard aperture in 1 dimension, this results in the Sinc-Bessel (SB) basis, for which the mode functions are $\phi_q(x)\equiv \sqrt{(1+2q)/\sigma}j_q(\pi x/\sigma)$, where $j_q(\pi x/\sigma)$ are the spherical Bessel functions of the first kind~\cite{kerviche2017, Rehacek2017a}.
+While we could detect the collected field in any mode basis, one natural basis set---which we will refer to as the {\em PSF-adapted} (PAD) basis---can be constructed by taking the PSF as the fundamental mode, taking derivatives of it of increasing order and normalizing the resulting functions to obtain a set of linearly-independent (but non-orthogonal) mode functions, and finally applying a Gram-Schmidt (GS) orthogonalization process to the above set to obtain the PAD-basis mode functions.
+For the above hard aperture PSF, the PAD basis is the Sinc-Bessel (SB) basis, for which the mode functions are given by: $\phi_q(x)\equiv \sqrt{(1+2q)/\sigma}j_q(\pi x/\sigma)$, where $j_q(\pi x/\sigma)$ are the spherical Bessel functions of the first kind~\cite{kerviche2017, Rehacek2017a}.
 The correlation functions for this basis are

-It was in fact shown in~\cite{Sajjad2023} that this equation will exactly hold for any modal basis if we have a hard aperture in 1 dimension.
-For a two-dimensional hard aperture, $\sqrt{\sigma}$ will be replaced by a slightly different constant that is proportional to the square root of the area of the hard apertures.
+It was in fact shown in~\cite{Sajjad2023} that Eq.~\eqref{correlation-function-hard-aperture} exactly holds for any modal basis if we have the above said hard aperture PSF in 1 dimension.
+For a two-dimensional hard aperture, $\sqrt{\sigma}$ in Eq.~\eqref{correlation-function-hard-aperture} will be replaced by a slightly different constant that is proportional to the square root of the area of the hard apertures.
 We should however point out that the results and calculations given in this paper are mostly independent of the choice of the modal basis.